sara-nl/clouddocs/customize-your-vm.markdown

 In order to edit an existing template, under the _Virtual Resources_ menu, choose the _Templates_ item.
 This will show a list of available `template`s.
 Click on the one you want to edit.
 Extended information about that image will be displayed within two tabs: _Info_ and _Template_.

-Over this extended information area, there are 3 buttons.
+Above this extended information area, there are 3 buttons.
 One of them says _Update_.
 If you click there, you will be able to edit the _template_.
 Do it now; the button will become green and, to its right, you will see 2 modes for editing the _template_: a _Wizard_ mode and an _Advanced_ one.
 We will be describing here the _Wizard_ mode.

 > **NOTE:**
 >